7 Tips for Better Data

 Per, Campaign Monitors benchmark here is how 2020 email stats stack up on average:

-Now, even though the average bounce rate is low, it’s relative to the size of your database – meaning it deserves your attention.
+Now, even though the average bounce rate is low, it’s relative to the size of your database (aka amount of data) – meaning it deserves your attention.
 Hard and soft bounces aren’t the same, and generally hard bounces are due to bad email addresses.
 So, that brings us to;

 TIP #1: Review your bounced email addresses and correct obvious errors such as Person@1gmail.com.